xm1701/bcPRS/README.md

 $corrected_estimator
 [1] 0.6480741

-The bias-corrected PRS-based geneticcorrelation estimator is 0.648.
+Thus, the bias-corrected PRS-based geneticcorrelation estimator is 0.648.

+Note: